thatblindgeye/ConditionTracker/ConditionTracker/README.md

 #### Condition column

 Cells in this column refer to a condition's `conditionName` property in state.
-Each condition name must be a simple string, and must be unique regardless of lettercase.
+Each condition name must be a simple string, and must be unique regardless of letter case.
 For example, `blinded` (all lowercase) and `Blinded` (capitalized first letter) would not be unique condition names.
 However the condition name is formatted here is how it will appear when rendered on a token's tooltip or when sent as a condition card in chat.

 When condition names are attempted to be saved, there are several checks that occur to ensure the condition name is valid.
-If a condiiton name is not valid, it is reformatted to become valid so that information entered by users is not lost.
+If a condition name is not valid, it is reformatted to become valid so that information entered by users is not lost.
 The checks that occur include:

 - Any vertical pipes `|` are removed
 - Extraneous whitespace is trimmed from the condition name, including the middle (only a single whitespace is allowed between characters)
 - Empty strings are replaced with a condition name of "Condition" + a unique number identifier
 - If the condition name already exists, a unique number identifier is appended to the condition name

-After all checks are finished, the config table is sorted alphabetically by condition name, ignoring lettercase.
+After all checks are finished, the config table is sorted alphabetically by condition name, ignoring letter case.

 #### Marker column

 Cells in this column refer to a condition's `markerName` property in state, linking a valid associated marker in your campaign's current token marker set to the condition.
 Each marker name must be either a simple string, or the word "null'.

-Marker names in this column must match a token marker name exactly, including lettercase and hyphens `-` or underscores `_`.
+Marker names in this column must match a token marker name exactly, including letter case and hyphens `-` or underscores `_`.
 If not entered correctly, a token marker will not be linked to the condition correctly, and the marker image will not be applied to tokens when using ConditionTracker commands.

 When "null" is entered for a marker name, it will not set the `markerName` property to a string, but instead the `null` data type.
 Due to this, it is best to avoid using "null" as a marker name in your custom token marker sets.